How Much to Replace a Window Sill?

 Wooden Window Sills

-If you prefer the appearance of traditional windows, you will most probably like a wood window sill replacement.
+If you prefer the appearance of traditional timber windows, you will most probably like a wood window sill replacement.

 Pros